 This proud and leafy university town owes its pleasing architecture to a historical parade of Cape Dutch, Georgian, Regency, Victorian and Cape Dutch Revival styles.
 It is certainly a wonderful place to spend a day or more while touring in South Africa, being less than an hour from Cape Town.

 Quite apart from the beautiful scenery and elegant architecture, no trip to Stellenbosch would be complete without visiting a few vineyards and tasting South African wine.
 I did a self-drive tour and these are my highlights:

 My favourite Stellenbosch wineries

 Just on the outskirts of Stellenbosch is Die Bergkelder, sited on the slopes of the historic Papegaaiberg.
 This winery has a good wine tour and tasting, offering Fleur du Cap and Stellenryk in a good year.

 Uitkyk is on the slopes of the Simonsberg Mountain and enjoys views across the Cape Flats to Table Mountain.
-The rose garden glows in the sun around the French-designed manor house.
+The rose garden glows in the sun around the French-designed manor house (see photo at top).

-I loved my visit to the wineries of Stellenbosch, it is certainly the most spectacular wine region I have visited.
+I loved my tour of the wineries of Stellenbosch, it is certainly the most spectacular wine region I have visited in the world.

 By Natasha von Geldern

 What’s your favourite wine region?
 Read about my visits to wine regions in Australia here.